cloud66/help-old/_posts/api/backup/2002-12-25-export-with-extension.md

 ---
 layout: api_post
-title: 'Export with extension'
+title: "Export with extension"
 categories:
   - api
   - backup
-type: 'Get'
+type: 'GET'
 path: 'backups/:backup_id/export/:extension'
 scope: 'admin'
+tags: ['export with extension']
 ---

 Generate a public URL for a file in a multi-part backup. <i>:backup_id</i> is the ID of multi-part backup that is going to be exported. <i>:extension</i> is the extension of the file that is going to be exported.